The Enagic Company History and Background

 The Enagic Leveluk SD501 water ionizer is actually a fine water ionizer.
 I’ve tested it many times.
 It has its problems, outlined below, but for the most part I would rate it only as an "above-average" water ionizer.
 Details about Enagic's water ionizers are fairly accurately represented on their main website.

 So, what’s wrong with Enagic?

-It goes without saying that the price of the Enagic SD501 or any of the Enagic water ionizers are inflated to accomodate for the MLM commission distributions all the way up the line.
+It goes without saying that the price of the Enagic SD501 or any of the Enagic water ionizers are inflated to accommodate for the MLM commission distributions all the way up the line.

 The Enagic company itself claims that because it has the largest plate size it is the best water ionizer.
 This sounds like it should be true — they probably do have to use more Platinum…which could account for some of that extra charge, but the testing and comparing of all of the water ionizers does not show the Enagic to be making better water…so something must be wrong with the design.
 Electrolysis requires electricity to go through the plates, perhaps if they’re too large it defeats the purpose and actually gives worse electrolysis.
-Enagic reps tend to stay away from water ionizer technical questions and comparison testing.
-Enagic doesn’t get the best results in all the tests I’ve seen and done.
+Enagic reps tend to stay away from technical questions and comparison testing with other water ionizers.
+Whenever I do water ionizer comparisons, Enagic doesn’t usually get the best results, but they do fine.